 Don’t be a self-entitled piece of s*** to expect people to work for free, demand others to fix your problems, and do so immediately.
 The people on the forum/blog/community don’t owe you anything.
 If you want immediate answers, go hire yourself a freelancer or programmer.

 P.S.
 Thankfully as a blogger, I can ignore this kind of sh*t. 😆

 I have yet again, lost track of the number of pitiful people who just want to throw childish tantrums.
 You are angry, you are frustrated.
 I get it, I used to have a lot of work pressure too.
 But keep your anger to yourself, keep your head straight.
 You are the one lacking technical knowledge and need help.

 Ask nicely if you want answers, or feel free to waste your own time with useless angry comments – They will get 3 seconds worth of “this message is spam” attention.
-Don’t expect the Internet to always give you the best answers too… Ask stupid questions, get stupid answers.
-Chill, and just laugh it off.
+Don’t expect the Internet to always give you the best answers, reply in the nicest manner too.
+Ask stupid questions, get stupid answers.
+If you stepped on the nail yourself, chill and just laugh it off.